opencog/opencog/opencog/nlp/chatbot-psi/README.md

 - Install (if you haven't done so) and start the [RelEx server] (https://github.com/opencog/relex)

-- Sign up an account and then an AppID for sending query to [WolframAlpha] (http://developer.wolframalpha.com/portal/apisignup.html)
+- [Sign up an account] (http://developer.wolframalpha.com/portal/apisignup.html) and then an AppID if you want the chatbot to send queries to [WolframAlpha] (http://www.wolframalpha.com/)

 - Start a Guile interpreter and load the chatbot, e.g.
 ```